 Some of the apps that form the Gapps package include the Google Play Store itself, Google Talk, Google Sync (for adding and synchronizing Google accounts), Google Backup Transport, Car Home, Gmail, Google Maps, YouTube, Google Search, Google Voice Search, Google Music, Google Currents, and Google Docs.
 Most of these apps can be downloaded directly from the Google Play Store itself.

 The apps by Google are updated to implement new features and updates.
 If any of the Google apps receives an update, your device notifies you to install the new version via Google Play store.
-If you have update a single app, you can do it easily, but if there are many updates, it is better to find the latest GApps for your OS version and flash them via a custom Recovery program like ClockworkMod Recovery or TWRP.
+If you have update a single app, you can do it easily, but if there are many updates, it is better to find the latest GApps for your OS version and flash them via a custom Recoveries program like ClockworkMod Recovery or TWRP.

-Please not you will have to flash the Google Apps package every time you install a new custom ROM.
-In case you are upgrading a ROM, you might or not not need to install the GApps but it is always good to ensure that you have the latest package installed on your device.
+Please note you will have to flash the Google Apps package every time you install a new custom ROM.
+In case you are upgrading a ROM, you might or not need to install the GApps but it is always good to ensure that you have the latest package installed on your device.

 Do not try to install the Google Apps package via Stock Recovery or you might get “signature verification” error, and if installed it might create internal conflicts.
 If you have to update a Google app, do it via Google Play Store or by installing the APK file manually if you have it.